Updated April 8, 2020

 What tax credits are employers entitled to receive for the amounts they pay?

-Covered employers will receive a tax credit of 100% of the benefits paid up to the employee caps.
-Per the above, caps are $200/day up to $10,000 total for the emergency family and medical leave portion and for emergency sick leave the cap is the $511/day up to $5100 total if the employee is the one sick or quarantined or $200/day up to $2,000 total if the employee is caregiving.
+Covered employers are entitled to receive a tax credit of 100% of the benefits paid up to the employee caps.
+Per the above, the cap for emergency sick leave is $511/day up to $5100 total if the employee is sick or quarantined or $200/day up to $2,000 total if the employee is caregiving, and for expanded family and medical leave the cap is $200/day up to $10,000 total.
 The credit is applied against payroll tax liability for the calendar quarter, and is refunded if the total credit exceeds the employer’s liability for that quarter.
+See DOL FAQ #15 and IRS Guidance for additional details and more information on documentation and processes for seeking a tax credit.

 What notice must employers provide?

-Covered employers must post a notice created by the Department of Labor, available here.
+Covered employers must post a notice created by the Department of Labor, available here, by April 1.
 If employees are teleworking, employers should email the notice to employees or post it on an internal company website that employees regularly access.
+The DOL has posted FAQs specific to the employer notice requirement here.

 Can existing sick leave count as emergency sick leave?